xaethos/heroku-rake/README.md

 # heroku-rake

-heroku-rake is a lightweight gem that provides rake tasks for deploying Ruby apps to Heroku.
+heroku-rake is a lightweight gem that provides rake tasks for deploying Rails apps to Heroku.
 It does not attempt to recreate all functionality of the [Heroku Toolbelt](https://toolbelt.heroku.com).
 It is simply a convenience for deployment since deploying to Heroku typically involves a series of steps (backup, push, migrate) that are easy to forget when running manually.

-heroku-rake works with or without Rails.
 It is configurable so you can decide which steps are appropriate for different types of deployment.

 ## Prerequisites